datastax/jvector/internal-apis/src/main/java/io/github/jbellis/jvector/status/README.md

 -->
 # Status API

-**📚 For complete user guide with examples:** See [User Guide](../../../test/java/io/github/jbellis/jvector/status/userguide/README.md)
+**📚 For complete user guide with examples:** See [User Guide](../../../test/java/io/github/jbellis/jvector/status/userguide/README.md) section in the tests package.
+It includes incremental examples and working code.

 This internal API was added to solve a few problems around a common theme: